Straighten Teeth at Home With Clear Aligners – Does it Really Work?

 What are Clear Aligners?

 Clear aligners are a series of close-fitting custom-made orthodontic systems that are used for teeth straightening.
-As a removable alternative to braces, their ‘invisible’ appearance, convenience and flexibility has made them a popular choice for those wishing to straighten their teeth discreetly.
+As a removable alternative to braces, their ‘invisible’ appearance, convenience and flexibility have made them a popular choice for those wishing to straighten their teeth discreetly.

-Other factors like heightened awareness of adult orthodontics, celebrities sporting straight white smiles and social media influencers have all played their part in driving the clear aligner market forward.
+Other factors like heightened awareness of adult orthodontics, celebrities sporting straight white smiles, and social media influencers have all played their part in driving the clear aligner market forward.

 While clear aligners may seem like a new concept, you may be surprised to learn that they have been around since 1998.
-However, they have evolved with time – the most recent being direct to your door clear aligners that enable patients to straighten their teeth at home without the need to visit a dentist or orthodontist.
+However, they have evolved with time – the most recent being direct-to-your-door clear aligners that enable patients to straighten their teeth at home without the need to visit a dentist or orthodontist.

-This brings us nicely back to the question of whether teeth straightening at home using tele-dentistry works?
+This brings us nicely back to the question of whether teeth straightening at home using tele-dentistry works.

 The answer is yes, but it’s not for everyone.

-Our at-home clear aligner solution is designed for those individuals more concerned with achieving their optimal straightening results as opposed to wanting to correct a more complex malocclusion which could, in some cases, require a 2-year stint of orthodontic treatment.
+At-home teeth straightening is ideal for gapped or crooked teeth.
+In 4 to 10 months patients can achieve a straighter smile in a very discreet way.
+Most at-home clear aligner solutions are designed for those individuals who are more concerned with achieving their optimal straightening results as opposed to wanting to correct a more complex malocclusion which could, in some cases, require a 2-year stint of orthodontic treatment.

-Our clear aligners (which incidentally are the clearest on the market) are designed for cases of mild to moderate dental misalignments and are practically invisible.
 Worn over the teeth like a mouthguard, they provide a snug but comfortable fit with no brackets and wires.
 Gentle pressure is gradually applied so that over a few months the teeth gradually start to move into their correctly aligned positions.

 Here’s how the procedure works